Thermadiag/seq/docs/ordered_set.md

 ## Deleting entries

-`seq::ordered_set` uses backward shift deletion to avoid introducing tombstone, except for bad hash functions (see section above).
+`seq::ordered_set` uses backward shift deletion to avoid introducing tombstones, except for bad hash functions (see section above).
 The key lookup remains fast when deleting lots of entries, and mixed scenarios involving lots of interleaved insertion/deletion are well supported.

 Note however that removing a key will never trigger a rehash.
 The user is free to rehash the ordered_set at any point using ordered_set::rehash() member.